tofu pressRecipe updated with a better and easier method, October 2017!

 - A small strainer* or if you're lucky, a paneer mould A diameter of about 6 inches is just about right for this amount of paneer

 - Heavy cans to weight the paneer with

 Unless you are planning to keep the whey, I start by giving the sink and draining board a really good scrub and clean so that I can strain my paneer straight into the sink.
 Move unnecessary items and cleaning products out the way too.

-Line your strainer/steamer basket with cheesecloth or strong paper towels and pour the curds and whey through them.
+Line your strainer/tofu press with cheesecloth and pour the curds and whey through them.
 Go slowly as there will be a large volume of whey to strain.

 This post contains affiliate links, meaning I will earn a little commission if you chose to buy items I’ve advertised, helping me to bring you all these recipes for free!